Refinancing a home loan can be stress-free when you consider these tips.

 Speaking of equity, the more equity you have in your home, the easier it is to refinance.
 With the exception of a few loan programs, most lenders will verify that you have at least a small amount of equity in order to refinance.
 That doesn’t mean a lack of equity should keep you from applying though!
 There are loan programs, like the FHA Streamline refinance, that are built especially for homeowners with little to no equity in their homes.
-Make sure you ask your loan officer about refinancing options for homeowners with low equity if you think you’ll have trouble refinancing.
+Make sure you ask your loan originator about refinancing options for homeowners with low equity if you think you’ll have trouble refinancing.

 3. figure out how you will repay the loan

 Once you’ve decided that refinancing is a financially wise decision that will benefit you, it’s time to sit down and figure out how you’ll pay back the loan.
 Are you taking out a HELOC to cover some of the cost of your home renovations and increase the value of your home?
 You may want to consider putting the profit you make from selling the house toward paying off the loan.
 Or maybe you’re doing a cash-out refinance to pay down some other debt.
 Still, you’ll want to assess your finances (especially with your financial advisor) and come up with a plan to pay off the loan.

 Borrowers tend to think it’s all about the rate, but when you’re refinancing a home loan, the focus is more about your savings.

 You may think refinancing a home loan is just a couple of phone calls here and an email or two there.
 Make no mistake, refinancing can be a quicker process than a home purchase.
 However, most of the steps of the process still apply so you should get familiar with the home loan refinance process.